-Author Randi Samuelson-Brown discusses her book, The Bad Old Days of Colorado: The Beaten Territory.
+Author Randi Samuelson-Brown discusses her book, The Bad Old Days of Colorado: Untold Stories of the Wild West.

 The Bad Old Days of Colorado finds Annie Ryan running a second-rate brothel in 1890s Denver with an eye toward expansion.
 By chance she encounters Lydia Chambers, a society woman suffering from a laudanum habit and a bad marriage, who owns a prized property on the infamous Market Street.
 Annie’s fortunes at the brothel turn on her niece Pearl, a pretty young girl swept up in Denver’s underworld of jealousy, booze, and vice—until murder stalks the good-time girls and puts everyone’s future in doubt.
 A rollicking tale of blurred lines, flowing booze, played-out miners and upstairs girls, The Bad Old Days of Colorado delivers a compelling look at the intrigues of the Wild West, where women were enterprising and justice could be had... for a price.

 All virtual programs have automated voice to text captioning available.
 If the program you are attending is hosted with Google Meet, view these instructions.
 To request a sign language interpreter or live captions for a program hosted on Zoom or in person, contact SignLanguageServices@denvergov.org or 720-913-8487, with a three (3) business-day notice.
 For other public accommodation requests/concerns related to a disability, please contact DisabilityAccess@denvergov.org.